usnistgov/scapval/scap-schematron-rules/install/scap-rules-readme.txt

 xsl_details (folder) : Contains XSLT files for select requirements where the Schematron does not provide a detailed error location lib (folder) : Contains JAR files to include on the classpath when running the rules. data (folder) : Support files for the rules.

-Usage:
-Schematron rules should be processed in accordance with the instructions found at http://www.schematron.com/.
-The Schematron rules are written using XPath 2.0, and therefore they should be processed as XSLT 2.0, with an XSLT 2.0 compatible processor.
-Some .sch files leverage custom Java functions for select rules.
-If the Java functions are not enabled when running the Schematron checks, a warning will be issued stating that the functions are not accessible, but no further consequences are expected.

-These are the steps to run the included .sch schematron files using Saxon-HE (free) for Java.
-Prerequisite: Java 6 or higher is installed and available on the system path.

-1) Download Saxon-HE 9.8 for Java from http://saxon.sourceforge.net/ and unzip it.

-2) Download ISO Schematron XSLT 2.0 files from https://github.com/Schematron/schematron/releases/download/2017-02-09/iso-schematron-xslt2.zip and unzip them.

-3) Download the CPE reference Implementation 2.3.3 at https://sourceforge
-.net/p/cpereferenceimp/code/HEAD/tree/tags/RELEASE_2.3.3/  using the "Download Snapshot" link and unzip it.
-Build the project with 'mvn package' and keep the resulting target\cpe-2.3.3.jar file available for future step 5.

-4) Compile the SCAP Schematron Rules by running the following command (choose proper .sch file as necessary): java -cp %SAXON_HOME%\saxon9he.jar net.sf.saxon.Transform -s:source-data-stream-1.3.sch -xsl:%SCHEMATRON_HOME%\iso_svrl_for_xslt2.xsl -o:compiled.sch.xsl

-5) Run the resulting XSLT against the target SCAP content using the following command: java -cp %SCAP_SCHEMATRON_HOME%\lib\scap-schematron-rules-1.3.2.jar;%cpe-2.3.3.jar;%SAXON_HOME%\saxon9he.jar net.sf.saxon.Transform -init:gov.nist.scap.schematron.Initializer -s:scap-source-content.xml -xsl:compiled.sch.xsl -o:results.xml

-The results.xml file will contain any failed assertions.
-Each assertion will contain a requirement number (the requirement and derived requirement is separated by a dash (-)) which maps to the associated requirement file in /requirements, as well as the failed test condition and location of the failed item.